info

 Fixed income is often key to successful investing during a recession or bear market.
 That’s because bonds can provide a measure of stability and capital preservation, especially when equity markets are volatile.

 The market selloff in 2022 was unique in that many bonds did not play their typical safe-haven role.
-But in the seven previous market corrections, bonds — as measured by the Bloomberg U.S. Aggregate Index — rose four times and never declined more than 1%.
+But in the nine previous market corrections, bonds — as measured by the Bloomberg U.S. Aggregate Index — rose five times and never declined more than 1%.

 Achieving the right fixed income allocation is always important.
 But with the U.S. economy entering a period of uncertainty, it’s especially critical for investors to focus on core bond holdings that can help provide balance to their portfolios.
 Investors don’t necessarily need to increase their bond allocation ahead of a recession, but they should review their fixed income exposure with a financial professional to ensure it is positioned to provide diversification from equities, income, capital preservation and inflation protection — what we consider the four key roles fixed income can play in a well-diversified portfolio.